eyanoapp/opensigl/docs/en/stock-management/inventory.md

 #### Inventory Types

-In BHIMA the inventories can be either:
+In OpenSIGL the inventories can be either:

 - Articles
 - Services